 Dehydrator: Line 2 dehydrator trays with parchment paper.

 Oven: Preheat oven to 170ºF.
 Line 2 rimmed baking sheets with parchment paper or silicone baking mats.

 In a high-speed blender, add the SCOBYs and ½ cup of kombucha.
 Blend until smooth.
 Add more kombucha as needed.

 Add fruit and honey or maple syrup.
 Blend again until smooth.

-Pour half the mixture onto the parchment-paper-lined dehydrator tray.
+Pour half the mixture onto the parchment-paper-lined dehydrator tray or baking sheet.
 Using a spatula, spread around as evenly as possible until ⅛ to ¼ inch thick.
-Do the same for the rest of the mixture on the 2nd tray.
+Do the same for the rest of the mixture on the 2nd tray or sheet.